treker-mk/website/src/content/faq_mk.md

 </details>

 <details>
-  <summary id=data-collection>How do you collect and edit the data?</summary>
+  <summary id=data-collection>TBD How do you collect and edit the data?</summary>

-[The database](https://docs.google.com/spreadsheets/d/1N1qLMoWyi3WFGhIpPFzKsFmVE0IwNP3elb_c18t2DwY/edit#gid=0) is built from the NIJZ source data (by category).
+[The database](https://docs.google.com/spreadsheets/d/ TBD) is built from the IJZ source data (by category).
 Data by region and age is processed with delay and is finally updated once the ongoing epidemiological demographic research results are known.
-The municipalities are tracked in the [Kraji (Municipalities) table](https://docs.google.com/spreadsheets/d/1N1qLMoWyi3WFGhIpPFzKsFmVE0IwNP3elb_c18t2DwY/edit#gid=598557107).
+The municipalities are tracked in the [TBD Kraji (Municipalities) table](https://docs.google.com/spreadsheets/d/ TBD).

-Editing Hospital Care Data – [Table Pacienti (Patients)](https://docs.google.com/spreadsheets/d/1N1qLMoWyi3WFGhIpPFzKsFmVE0IwNP3elb_c18t2DwY/edit#gid=918589010):
+Editing Hospital Care Data – [TBD Table Pacienti (Patients)](https://docs.google.com/spreadsheets/d/):

-- We receive daily reports and monitor the announcements of all COVID-19 hospitals  (UKC Ljubljana, UKC Maribor, UK Golnik, SB Celje) – at around 8 am.
+- We receive daily reports and monitor the announcements of all COVID-19 hospitals  (TBD) – at around TBD o'clock.

 - We monitor the number of hospitalizations: all wards, in ICUs, and on ventilators.